pythonlover02/Proton-Sarek/README.md

 ### 4. Modify Compatibilitytool.vdf and Proton Files
 - Edit both `compatibilitytool.vdf` and `proton` files to reflect the name of your build (replace "Sarek" with your custom build name).

-- Optionally, make additional tweaks to `wine.inf` or other configuration files as needed for your specific build.

 ### 5. Make the `make.sh` Script Executable
 - If you want a build with normal DXVK or DXVK-Async, make the appropriate script executable: